SolaceTraining/public_training/ADMIN101/README.md

 ## <a name="Required-Software-Tools"></a>Required Software Tools

-In addition to a Solace VMR, you will need to the following software installed:
+In addition to a Solace VMR, you will need to have the following software installed:

 * **SolAdmin** - Solace's GUI-based administration tool to manage a Solace VMR
-* **Putty / any SSH Tools** - for remote management of Solace VMR using command line
+* **PuTTY / any SSH Tools** - for remote management of Solace VMR using command line
 * **Solace SDKPerf Tools** - pub/Sub test tool to send & receive messages
 * **Curl CLI Tool** - to send HTTP requests

 ### SolAdmin

-SolAdmin is a Java-based GUI tool for administerig and managing a Solace VMR.
+SolAdmin is a Java-based GUI tool for administering and managing a Solace VMR.
 You can download and install SolAdmin from here:

 * [http://dev.solace.com/downloads/#apis-protocols-tools](http://dev.solace.com/downloads/#apis-protocols-tools)

-We will cover usage of SolAdmin on Day 1 of the course, so you need to ensure it is downloaded and installed on your laptop.
+We will cover usage of SolAdmin on Day 1 of the course, so you need to ensure it is downloaded, installed and runnable on your laptop.

 ### Putty / an SSH Tools

 If you use Mac/UNIX based OS then you will already have SSH install on your system.
-If you use a Windows based OS, then you can alternatively use Putty: [https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)
+If you use a Windows based OS, then you can alternatively use PuTTY: [https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)

 ### Solace SDKPerf Tools

-SDKPerf is a pub/sub tool that you can use for testing, and sending & receiving messages.
-We will use this throughout the course for most lab exercies.
+SDKPerf is a pub/sub tool that you can use for testing, and sending & receiving of messages.
+We will use this throughout the course for most lab exercises.
 SDKPerf is available for different platforms and languages, but we suggest you download the Java version. **NOTE** *you will need Java JDK in order to run SDKPerf Java version.*

 * [http://dev.solace.com/downloads/#apis-protocols-tools](http://dev.solace.com/downloads/#apis-protocols-tools)